-The "Assessment of Storm Surge Damage to Coastal Settlements in Southeast Florida" investigated flooding risks associated with different potential hurricanes.
-The results of this study showed that, in the absence of protections, losses from large storm surges will be very high, reaching up to tens of billions of U.S. dollars (Figure 15).
-This study found that, of the scenarios tested, the minimum damage to the study region would be 32 billion dollars (from a Category 1 storm from the east) and found the maximum damage would be 185 billion dollars (resulting from a Category 5 storm from the West/Southwest).
-The study also demonstrated how economic impacts could change if protections are built up prior to the weather event.
+Assessment of Storm Surge Damage to Coastal Settlements in Southeast Florida tested, the minimum damage to the study region would be 32 billion dollars (from a Category 1 storm from the east) and found the maximum damage would be 185 billion dollars (resulting from a Category 5 storm from the West/Southwest).
+The study demonstrated also how economic impacts could change if protections are built up prior to the weather event.
 This analysis helps illuminate the potential for different levels of protection to reduce damages.
-This allows for evaluation of the benefits from structural protection These measures.
+This allows for evaluation of the benefits from structural protection measures.
+These